rmlmcfadden/rmlmcfadden.github.io/ion-implantation/pysrim.md

 Here I give an example showcasing `pysrim`'s capabilities.
-The script below creates a target with a complex layered structure (one that would be particularly unpleasent to do "by hand") and runs several `TRIM` calculations for a single ion at a few different implantation energies.
+The script below creates a target with a complex layered structure (one that would be particularly unpleasent construct "by hand") and runs several `TRIM` calculations for a single ion at a few different implantation energies.
-Conveniently, the script takes care of moving all the results to their own (new) folder after each calculations completes.
+Conveniently, the script takes care of moving all the results to their own (new) folder after each calculation completes.

 {% highlight python %}
 {% include_relative heterostructure.py %}